nilsonjunior2803/SOLID/README.md

  These principles are designed to make software more understandable, easier to maintain and extendable.
 And it allows us to manage many common software design problems.

-## Definition of each SOLID principle:
+## Definition of each SOLID principles:

  S = Single Responsibility Principle - A class should have only one reason to be changed.